SapphicCode/SapphicCode/README.md

 Hi, I'm Cassandra.
 I've made the occasional name for myself.

 Generally speaking, I like doing infrastructure as code, as well as setting up the occasional container orchestration cluster.
+I *especially* like automating repetitive tasks away.

 ## I like writing code in